History of Minnesota: Urbanization and government

 As a result of industrialization, the population became more concentrated in urban areas.
 By 1900, the Twin Cities were becoming a center of commerce, led by the Minneapolis Grain Exchange.
 Many of the businessmen who had made money in the railroad, flour milling, and logging industries started to donate money to cultural institutions such as the Minneapolis Symphony Orchestra (now the Minnesota Orchestra).
 The parks of Minneapolis, under the direction of Theodore Wirth became famous, and the new Minnesota State Capitol building and the Cathedral of Saint Paul attracted attention to Saint Paul.

 The role of government grew during the early 20th century.
 In the rural areas, most people obtained food and manufactured goods from neighbors and other people they knew personally.
 As industry and commerce grew, goods such as food, materials, and medicines were no longer made by neighbors, but by large companies.
 In response, citizens called on their government for consumer protection, inspection of goods, and regulation of public utilities.
 The growth of the automobile spurred calls to develop roads and to enforce traffic laws.
 New regulations were necessary for commerce and safety, and for banking and insurance.
 Since government was getting more complex, citizens demanded more of a role in their government, and became more politically active.

+Temperance and Prohibition

+In 1852, voters in Minnesota Territory passed a prohibition law, however it never materialized because of opposition from territorial supreme court justice Henry Z. Hayner.
+Local option law in Minnesota was passed in 1870, allowing individual municipalities to ban alcohol sales and liquor licenses.
+According to the Anti-Saloon League, by 1912 half of Minnesota villages were dry, and four-fifths of Minnesota cities were dry.
+In March 1915, Governor Winfield Scott Hammond passed a county option law, allowing counties to decide the status of alcohol sales.
+Eight counties (Becker, Cass, Hubbard, Mahnomen, Isanti, Kandiyohi, Kittson, and Norman) were already dry due to restrictions on alcohol sales in Indian Reservations and existing municipality bans.
+Kanabec, Lyon, Chisago, Isanti, and Lac qui Parle quickly voted to ban sales countywide.
+Two county option votes, in Pipestone and Meeker Counties, were contested and went to the Minnesota Supreme Court.
+They were ruled dry and wet counties, respectively.

+After the 21st amendment to the U.S. Constitution was passed in 1933, Minnesota voters selected 21 delegates to voice their opinions at a state convention on prohibition.
+In October, the delegates approved the amendment.
+In January 1934, Governor Floyd B. Olson signed a bill to restrict alcohol sales to those of restaurants and municipal stores; it also disallowed Sunday sales and stated that counties against the 21st amendment could not manufacture or sell alcohol.
+After the bill was passed, counties could either repeal their dry status through a full repeal or legalizing municipal liquor stores.
+In May 1965, Governor Karl Rolvaag repealed county option, preventing counties from remaining dry.